SMILELab-FL/FedLab/docs/source/tutorial_2.rst

 Communication stage
 ===================

-After Initialization Stage, user can define ``run()`` to define main process.
-To standardilize FedLab's implementation, we encourage users to customize this stage following our code pattern:
+After Initialization Stage, user can define :meth:`run()` to define main process.
+To standardize **FedLab**'s implementation, we encourage users to customize this stage following our code pattern:

 .. code-block:: python